000sheldon/Computer-Vision/two_task_classification/README.md

 2. some methods of preprocessing data
 3. understand pytorch's computation graph

-The next task left to be learn:
+The tasks left to be learn:
 1. how to organize multiple learning submodel in network, while means how to implement a structure like GoogleNet
 2. more preprcessing data method
+3. multiple-label-task classification